tbeidlershenk/KTP-bot/readme.md

-# ktp-qwerty
+# KTP-bot

-This repository contains a Discord bot extension for [Disnake-Docker](https://github.com/jlgingrich/Disnake-Docker).
+This repository contains a Discord bot implemented using [Disnake-Docker](https://github.com/jlgingrich/Disnake-Docker).

 ## Use